hfp/libxs/documentation/libxs_math.md

 Supported types: F64, F32, and all integer libxs_data_t types
 (I64, I32, U32, I16, U16, I8, U8 -- promoted to double internally).

+When datatype is LIBXS_DATATYPE_UNKNOWN, the function performs automatic type discovery (Level 0 of the hierarchical analysis described below).
+In this mode, shape[0] is the byte count of the opaque buffer.
+The function probes all concrete types whose element width divides the byte count, fingerprints each, and selects the interpretation with the smallest decay ratio (libxs_fprint_decay).
+The discovered type is written to info->datatype.
+If no candidate has r < 1, the function returns EXIT_FAILURE.
+Ties are broken by preferring the smallest element width.
+Float candidates whose maximum absolute value is below 1e-37 (subnormals) are rejected.

 ```C
 double libxs_fprint_diff(
   const libxs_fprint_t* a, const libxs_fprint_t* b,